MattZackey/Atari-Reinforcement-Learning/README.md

 ### Deep Q-learning

-In Q-learning the action-value function must be estimated across all states and actions.
+In Q-learning, the action-value function must be estimated across all states and actions.
 However, in many environments, the state space is too large to store a Q-value for every state action pair.
 As a result, a function approximator is used

 $$Q(s,a, \textbf{w}) \approx Q(s,a),$$